 R. wasonii – a glossy-leaved wonder with reddish-brown indumentum – Taliensia Subsection assures greatness.

 R. watsonii – a “big leaf” rhododendron that is rarely seen.
 Distinctive foliage with a yellow stripe.
 Fairly hardy and compact.

 R. williamsianum – dwarf or low growing species with rounded leaves and bronze new growth.
 The pink to white bells will cove the plant.

 R. wiltonii – leaves that grab interest with rough texture and hints of indumentum followed by soft pink flowers touched with white make for a fine plant that makes a well rounded shrub.

 R. xanthostephanum – bright yellow small flowers – Lovely red peeling bark – probably best as a pot plant – needs to be trained and pruned for shape – somewhat tender.

 R. yunnanense – white with pink spotting – tall growing lighter textured, willowy plant which will make a beautiful specimen or when planted in a group can make a great screen – can take some sun – ours are large and sprawling.

 R. zaleucum – graceful and willowy, will take sun and bloom easily – early growth is often reddish or bronzy – flowers are white flushed with pastel tones.

-We have many other rhododendron species.
 Please contact us for additional species that interest you.